Programme Handbooks and Information for Students

 4. A consistent programme-wide approach in visual design and handling of information to ensure the best student experience

 The Standards represent basic best practice in creating online courses, good web design and user-friendly online presentation.
 They also apply the minimum accessibility standards as set out by the World Wide Web Consortium (W3C).
-Many of the recommendations in this document are directly linked to those worldwide standards.
+Many of the recommendations here are informed by those worldwide standards.
+For more information see the Unitec Digital Learning Standards.

 Unitec Web-site